Having an “unduplicated” or “unique” client count in your nonprofit software sometimes feels like the holy grail of all social service data.

 Entering data in real-time is the key to avoid adding duplicates because you can take advantage of the “Possible Duplicates” feature.

-The inline “Possible Duplicate” pop-up appears if the client you are adding matches another profile based on the following criteria:
+The inline “Possible Duplicate” pop-up appears if the client you are adding matches another profile based on three of the four following criteria:

-Always click on the “view” button first to see a summarized view of the possible duplicate’s profile.
+Always click on the “See More” button first to see a summarized view of the possible duplicate’s profile.
 If it is the correct person, you can serve them under that profile.
-If it’s not the correct person, you can “dismiss” the duplicate, adding it to the Dismissed Duplicates list.
+If it’s not the correct person, you can press “No” to dismiss the duplicate, adding it to the Dismissed Duplicates list.

 For “possible duplicate” pop-ups when adding household members, you will also have the ability to move an existing client from one household into another.
 Clients that live and access services from multiple households (for example, a child whose parents share custody) can be linked across different households and maintain one unique ID number.

-Merging duplicates that slipped through the cracks- The “Client Duplicates” list
+Merging duplicates that slipped through the cracks in your nonprofit software

 All potential duplicates that were missed or ignored on intake can be found in the “Client Duplicates” list, with their matching criteria highlighted.
 For each match, there is a “View” button so you can see a summarized, side-by-side comparison of both household profiles to make it easy to decide which profile you want to keep.